speedcubing-top/cubingpaper/README.md

 # CubingPaper
-A fork of 1.8.8 PaperSpigot
+A fork of 1.8.8 PaperSpigot<br/>
-implemented some FlamePaper, TacoSpigot patches, my changes
+Also implemented some FlamePaper, TacoSpigot patches